vanvoorden/TaskProperty/README.md

 ## Composing Dynamic Properties

-Our new `TimerProperty` gives us a place to put stateful business logic in a way that is more reusable and flexible than putting that business logic directly in a view component.
-But what if we wanted something even *more* reusable and *more* flexible?
+Our new `TimerProperty` gives us a place to put stateful business logic that is more reusable and flexible than putting that business logic directly in a view component.
+But what if we wanted something even *more* reusable and even *more* flexible?

 Suppose our product managers bring to us a new view component that needs to update time every second.
 We have that already: `TimerProperty`.
 But suppose our product managers bring to us a new view component that needs some *other* asynchronous operation.
 This could be a network connection or something else expensive that we don’t want to block on `MainActor`.